-Cometh the hero, cometh the man.
-Brian McBride headed his first Fulham goal in seventh months to beat old side Everton and hand Roy Hodgson’s men a huge win in their relegation battle.
-It was a trademark McBride header, too, and gave his compatriot Tim Howard no chance after Joseph Yobo had inadvertently helped Simon Davies’ cross into the striker’s path.
+Cometh the hour, cometh the returning hero.
+Brian McBride headed his first Fulham goal in seven months to beat old side Everton and hand Roy Hodgson’s men a huge win in their relegation battle.
+It was a header worthy of a McBride trademark, too, and gave his compatriot Tim Howard no chance after Joseph Yobo had inadvertently helped Simon Davies’ cross into the striker’s path.

 Fulham fully merited this win – only their fourth all season – and the smiles on their faces at the final whistle told you they knew just how vital it was.
 With games against Newcastle, Derby, Sunderland, Reading and Birmingham, the Cottagers sit three points from safety and can contemplate the chance of survival.
 Hodgson’s side will take serious belief from this result as well as the way in which they outplayed Everton, with the intensity of a hungry midfield including Danny Murphy and Jimmy Bullard proving too much for David Moyes’ men to match.